pigeonman99/bright-horizons-downloader/README.md

 # Bright Horizons Downloader
-This nodejs script allows you to connect to the Bright Horizons' API and retrieve photos and videos for your kids.
+This nodejs script helps you connect to Bright Horizons' API and download photos and videos for your kids.

 The script also performs the following:
 1. If the pictures downloaded are of type PNG (which seems to be the case for all pictures downloaded at this time), convert them to JPEG.